kristianmandrup/amazing-aurelia-book/advanced-routing.md

    .standardConfiguration()
 ```

-We must tell Aurelia boostrapper to use our own.
+We tell Aurelia boostrapper exactly what to use...

 ```
 export function configure(aurelia) {